PQC Migration Strategy: Why Post-Quantum Exposes Your Operational PKI Failure

 Months 4–6: Capability Gap Analysis

 - How are certificates requested?
-(Manual forms, vendor APIs, or protocols)
+(Manual forms, vendor APIs, or standard protocols)

 - How are certificates renewed?
 (Manual tracking, automated alerts, fully automated)

 - How are trust stores managed?
-(Embedded in apps, OS-level, centralized)
+(Embedded in apps, OS-level, centralised)

 - How are certificate changes deployed?
 (Manual, orchestration, fully automated)

-- What percentage of certificates use manual processes?
+- What percentage of certificates depend on manual processes?

-- How long to deploy certificate change to production?
+- How long to deploy a certificate change to production?

-- Can we switch Certificate Authorities without application changes?
+- Can you switch Certificate Authorities without application changes?

-- Do we have monitoring and compliance reporting?
+- Do you have monitoring and compliance reporting?

 Deliverable: Gap analysis report with remediation priorities